 AIG has established group-wide policies to ensure a consistent control framework is adopted across the AIG group of companies.
 The Company leverages on these policies and adapts them for local implementation to ensure consistency and compliance with local regulatory requirements.

 Compliance with these established policies and procedures are measured and monitored through reporting from the business to the management committees both in the Company and at the regional level and ultimately, to the Board and Board committees.
-Independent oversight and assurance is provided through the Internal Audit Group ("IAG").
+Independent and objective assurance over the effectiveness of management's controls is provided through the Internal Audit Group ("IAG").